newlisponrockets/newLISP-on-Rockets/docs/customizing_rockets_blog.md

 To customize the top menu, enter in the menu name and target page name in the box.
 You can also delete menu items individually, or add new blank ones.

-**NOTE: The page name doesn't have to include the ".lsp" extension, unless it is a specific page, such as "rockets-item.lsp?p=127"**
+**NOTE: The page name doesn't have to include the ".lsp" extension, unless it is a numbered page, such as "rockets-item.lsp?p=127"**

 ### Changing page layouts